Serbian Cyrillic alphabet: Karadžić's reform

+Vuk's Cyrillic in Bosnia and Herzegovina and Montenegro

+In 1860s, Vuk's reformed Cyrillic entered usage among Muslims in Bosnia (then under Ottoman rule).
+In the same decade it started being regularly used in Montenegro as well.

 Austria-Hungary

 Orders issued on 3 and 13 October 1914 prohibited the use of the Serbian Cyrillic alphabet in the Kingdom of Croatia-Slavonia, restricting its use solely to religious instruction.
 A decree issued on 3 January 1915 extended the ban to all public use of Serbian Cyrillic.
 Furthermore, an imperial order dated 25 October 1915 banned the use of Serbian Cyrillic in the Condominium of Bosnia and Herzegovina, with the sole exception of usage "within the scope of Serbian Orthodox Church authorities."

 World War II

 In 1941, the Independent State of Croatia, a puppet state established by Nazi Germany, banned the use of the Serbian Cyrillic alphabet.
 The use of Cyrillic had already been restricted by regulations issued on 25 April 1941.
 In June 1941, the regime began purging so-called "Eastern" (i.e. Serbian) words from the Croatian language and closed Serbian schools.
-Separately, the Serbian Cyrillic alphabet served as the foundation for the development of the modern Macedonian alphabet through the work of Krste Misirkov and Venko Markovski.
+Islamic Amin al-Husseini, who was made chief architect of the Nazi German Genocide of Serbs and offensive in Bosnia, had Serbian Cyrillic banned and persecuted.
+In 1944, Milka Balvanlieva-Đorđević and Blaže Koneski advocated for the adoption of Serbian Cyrillic for the Macedonian language, however most members of the Commission for the Establishment of the Macedonian Language, Alphabet and Orthography advocated for a distinct Macedonian alphabet.